 The exhibit features 10 species of reptiles from around the world for you to see up close.
 Stare into the deep eyes of the bearded dragon, measure yourself against the mighty black-throated monitor, and wonder at the beauty of the colorful jeweled lacerta.
 The frilled dragon, blue-tongued skink, and the majestic uromastyx are ready to show you how these fierce creatures have inspired people throughout the ages.

 Through encounters with live collections and kid-friendly activities, the limited-time exhibit offers something for everyone.
-Let your imagination soar to new heights as you explore the exciting connections between dragons, people, and cultures!
+Let your imagination soar to new heights as you explore the exciting cultural connections between dragons, reptiles, and people!

 Dragons Alive! features 10 species of live reptiles that you can see up close as you explore three different cultural settings.
 Meet a variety of large and small lizards like monitor lizards, bearded dragons, and more that are sure to spark your imagination!
 Be sure to join us for daily programming celebrating these majestic creatures.